 CBT isn't a cure for everything.
 But for certain conditions, the research is strong.

 Depression: The American Psychological Association recommends CBT as a first-line treatment for moderate depression.
-A 2019 Lancet Psychiatry review (Cuijpers et al.) found CBT was as effective as antidepressant medication for most people, and combining the two worked better than either alone.
+A 2020 comprehensive review (Cuijpers et al., World Psychiatry) found CBT was as effective as antidepressant medication for most people, and combining the two worked better than either alone.

-OCD: CBT with a specific technique called Exposure and Response Prevention (ERP) is the gold standard for OCD treatment.
+OCD: CBT with a specific technique called Exposure and Response Prevention (ERP), where you gradually face anxiety triggers without falling back on avoidance patterns, is the gold standard for OCD treatment.
 The International OCD Foundation reports that 70% of people with OCD benefit from CBT with ERP.

 CBT also has good evidence for insomnia, PTSD, eating disorders, and chronic pain.
 It's one of the most researched forms of therapy in existence, with over 2,000 published studies.